What is Video Surveillance as a Service (VSaaS)?

 Video Surveillance as a Service Customers

-VSaaS as a product offering is not limited to a narrow customer base.
+VSaaS as a product offering has no limits to a narrow customer base.
 Virtually any business of any size stands to gain by switching to cloud storage for video surveillance.
 This includes small businesses and large enterprises in a wide range of industries like healthcare, hospitality, manufacturing, distribution, and even education.

 Small Businesses